Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Reimbursement for lost or stolen belongings.
 If your luggage is lost or your new camera is snatched while you’re out taking pictures, your insurer can reimburse you.

 - Reimbursement for trip delays or cancellations.
-If civil unrest or terrorism cancel your trip, your insurer can reimburse you for your flight and any lost deposits or cancellation fees.
+If civil unrest or terrorism cancels your trip, your insurer can reimburse you for your flight and any lost deposits or cancellation fees.
 If you get stuck in Colombia longer than expected when a sudden storm delays your flight, your insurer can pay to get you on a new one, plus cover any extra hotel nights.

 - 24/7 access to help.
 For any other mishaps or disasters on your trip, most insurers will have a 24/7 helpline you can call for advice and assistance.